kimmings/dwp-users-app-react/README.md

 # DWP

-1. Create an API and front end to query `https://bpdts-test-app.herokuapp.com` and display all users living within London.
+- [x] Create an API and front end to query `https://bpdts-test-app.herokuapp.com`
+- [x] Display all users living within London.
-2. Query and display all users living within a 50 mile radius of London.
+- [x] Display all users living within a 50 mile radius of London.